maythaswang/texture_patisserie/README.md

 ![v0.0.2][shield-version-0.0.2] ![2025.06.01][shield-release-date] ![4.4.0][shield-current-blender-version]

 A Blender Add-on for streamlining the process of baking and exporting materials to PBR textures in a few clicks.

+Instead of rewrangling nodes and creating textures one by one, you can now batch export materials of your desire as PBR textures ready for use in your preferred game engine!

 ※This add-on is still being maintained, I will be adding more features whenever I am free or in need of some specific functionalities! :)